oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 sessionStorage is similar to localStorage, except that the lifetime of sessionStorage is linked to the lifetime of a browser tab.
 Additionally, sessionStorage is not shared between multiple tabs open to pages on the same origin, which slightly reduces the exposure of the tokens in sessionStorage.

 IndexedDB is a persistent storage mechanism like localStorage, but is shared between multiple tabs as well as between the browsing context and Service Workers.
+Additionally, IndexedDB is an asynchronous API, which is preferred over the synchronous localStorage API.

 Note that the main difference between these patterns is the exposure of the data, but that none of these options can fully mitigate token exfiltration when the attacker can execute malicious code in the application's execution environment.